NordicPlayground/nRF-Beehavior-Firmware/nRF53/README.rst

     <wrn> data_module: No batch data to encode, ringbuffers empty
     <inf> event_manager: CLOUD_EVT_DATA_ACK

+The order should be something like:
+* Initialize BLE and scan.
+* Scan for Thingy:52 and connect (LED1 ON).
+* Discover services from Thingy:52.
+* Subscribe to notifications for a set of services.
+* Scan for Thingy:91 and connect either when notification is given OR 91 requests connection through scanning (LED2 ON).
+* Scan for BroodMinder Weight advertisements and read data message (LED3 ON/OFF while doing/not doing this).
+* Loop.

 Known issues and limitations
 ****************************

 There are probably mane issues and limitations, but this will take some time to write.
 The following text is kept as a template for writing this one.

-Enabling full support for nRF Cloud is currently a work in progress.
+Sample text for asset_tracker_v2 is kept as example.

 Following are the current limitations in the nRF Cloud implementation of the Asset Tracker v2:

 * Data that is sampled by the device must ideally be addressed to the cloud-side device state and published in a single packet for regular device updates.